 ALTER TABLE "pippo"."comuni" ALTER "nomemin" SET DEFAULT 'test123'

 therefore the command fails.

-#3 Updated by Sebastian Dietrich almost 5 years ago
+#3 Updated by Sebastian Dietrich about 5 years ago

 Adding quotes always works, but is not always the correct solution.
 E.g. if I enter

 currentuser the solution would be to correct the function name, not to add quotes.
 So the errormessage could be misleading.